CodezPoet/code_examples/README.md

 ## Bugs/ Errors/Feedback

-While I do my best to present code examples, if there is a bug or error it is appreciated if you let me know.
+While I do my best to present code examples, if there is a bug or error it are appreciated if you let me know.
 Constructive criticism and feedback is welcome.